roossh/herbarium/README.md

 ## 3D

 3D models are being created in Blender.
 Then exported as GLTF and loaded using React Three Fiber (R3F).
+The lighting in 3D widget needs work so that the models look clearer.

 ## Observation data